wkgrant78/cms-employee-tracker/README.md

 * Create repo and initial files, install dependencies
 * Create databases using schema.sql and seeds.sql files
-* Create server.js - connect to server and sql databases, user prompts, include SQL JOINS to combine rows from database tables
+* Create server.js - connect to server and sql databases, user prompts, include SQL JOINS to combine rows from database tables (use console.table to print MySQL rows to console)
-* Test functionality - use console.table to print MySQL rows to console
+* Test functionality
 * Record functioning app